davidrhoden/davidrhoden-basic-netlify/timeline/bengals-at-markeys-sep-30-2021.md

 ![Tires dumped on Tricou Street, September 30, 2021.
 Photo by David Rhoden.](/static/img/timeline/tire-dump-sep-30-2021.jpg)
 <figcaption>Tires dumped on Tricou Street, September 30, 2021.
 Photo by David Rhoden.</figcaption>

 I found somebody dumped tires in front of my house.
-(Probably the same gray truck I see driving around with a bed full of times)
+(Probably the same gray truck I see driving around with a bed full of tires.)

 I got labs done at the hospital and this time they didn't have to stab me three or four times, and my test numbers were good.